mlgarchery/chess_unity/README.md

 # Simple Unity Chess Client and its server

 Some rules are not implemented (roc, En passant for example).
-I made this to learn Unity, once I got the game running I stopped there to moved on another project.
-But why I may implement it fully later, why not. launch the chess server first (Instructions in the directory server/)
+I made this to learn Unity earlier this year (2020), once I got the game running I stopped there and moved on another project.
+But why I may implement it fully later, why not.
+Launch the chess server first (Instructions in the directory server/)

 ## Requirements